ceph/ceph/doc/start/documenting-ceph.rst

 Making Contributions
 ====================

-Making a documentation contribution generally involves the same procedural sequence as making a code contribution, except that you must build documentation source instead of compiling program source.
-The sequence includes the following
+Making a documentation contribution involves the same basic procedure as making a code contribution, with one exception: you must build documentation source instead of compiling program source.
+This sequence (the sequence of building the documentation source) includes the following steps:
-steps:

 #. `Get the Source`_
 #. `Select a Branch`_